PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 **Timewalking transforms your piece into a stream of musical events in time order.**

-Instead of navigating a tree of musicians → instruments → staves → voices → measures, you get a single stream where everything flows in musical time: all of measure 1, then all of measure 2, then all of measure 3.
+Instead of navigating a tree of musicians → instruments → staves → measures → voices, you get a single stream where everything flows in musical time: all of measure 1, then all of measure 2, then all of measure 3.

 **What this means for you:**